csurgay/ansible-training/exercises/03_AdHocCommands/README.md

 * **`-m <module>`** → Defines the module to use (e.g., `ping`, `shell`, `copy`)
 * **`-a "<module-options>"`** → Provides arguments to the module

+> [!TIP]
+> To avoid using the command `ansible` in the VM instead of the control node container by mistake,
+> it might be good practice to create an alias in the VM shell for `ansible` to print a warning:
+> `alias ansible='echo "This is not the control node!"'`
 ---

 ### Checking the Inventory (`--list-hosts`)